Print

 Instructions

-3. Make the gochujang aioli.
-Combine the aioli and gochujang paste in a small bowl and mix to combine into a creamy, cohesive sauce.
+6. Make the gochujang aioli.
+Add ¼ cup aioli and 1 tablespoon gochujang paste to a small bowl and mix into a creamy, cohesive sauce.
 Set aside.

 Notes

-STORAGE INSTRUCTIONS: Store any chicken leftovers in a covered container in the fridge for up to 5 days.
-Either eat cold or reheat thoroughly in the microwave.
+STORAGE INSTRUCTIONS: Store any chicken leftovers in an airtight container in the fridge for up to 5 days.
+Either eat cold (I love it tossed through salads) or reheat thoroughly in the microwave.

 SUBSTITUTIONS: Use white wine vinegar or apple cider vinegar in place of rice vinegar if you like.
 Likewise, swap out gochujang paste for sriracha or another hot sauce, or reduce the quantity of gochujang if you’re worried about the level of spice.